This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not delay treatment for STIs or vaginal infections.
 Talk to your healthcare provider if you think you have an STI.
 Early treatment can prevent health problems that may lead to PID.

-You may need a follow up visit a few days after you start your treatment.
+You may need to return for a follow up visit.
 Your treatment may need to be changed if your symptoms are not getting better.
-Your healthcare provider may ask you if your recent sexual partners have also been treated for an STI.
 You may need more tests if your symptoms do not go away or worsen after treatment.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.